TheRoccoB/cloudflared-vps-lockdown/CoolifyTroubleshooting.md

-# Stay Frosty: Coolify + Cloudflared troubleshooting
+# Stay Frosty: Coolify + Cloudflared domain troubleshooting

 If you ran the stayfrosty_coolify script and your custom domain is still not attaching, here are some things to check: